Biden: Budget talks hit ‘stalemate,’ $3.5T may take a while

 In a stark reality check, Biden suggested talks could drag to the end of the year.
 “It’s just going to take some time,” he said.

-At the Capitol, House Speaker Nancy Pelosi said both bills are moving forward.

-“It is my intention to bring our bills to the floor when we are ready,” she said.

 Lawmakers are working nonstop and Biden is facing pressure to close the deal.
-Pelosi was meeting Friday at the Capitol with her leadership team, and the Budget Committee is planning a rare Saturday session to draft the package.
+Pelosi met Friday at the Capitol with her leadership team, and the House Budget Committee planned a rare Saturday session to take the strictly procedural step of sending the $3.5 trillion bill, as drafted by 13 other House panels, to the full chamber without any changes.

+Before the House votes on that measure, it is certain to change, perhaps more than once, to reflect compromises reached with Senate Democrats.

 Biden’s big vision over his “Build Back Better” campaign promise proposes expanding health, education and federal programs, with more services for Americans of all ages, while investing heavily in efforts to tackle climate change.
 All this would be paid for largely by hiking tax rates on corporations and wealthy individuals, those earning beyond $400,000 a year, or $450,000 for married couples.